herotechcourse/kotlin-blackjack/README.md

 ## Features:
 ### Blackjack as Controller:
 - [x] Implement a Blackjack class as a controller
--

 ### Participants:
 - [x] Create Participant abstract class and extend it as Player and Dealer classes
-- [x] Implement Card, Deck and DeckGenerator classes
+- [x] Implement Card, Dealer and Deck

 ### Dealer
-- [ ] Deal card to any participant
+- [x] Draw card to any participant
 - [ ] Dealer auto-draws when score ≤ 16
 - [ ] Ask players if they want to draw more cards
 - [ ] Check if a participant is busted